 Cocaine addiction often starts as a recreational pursuit that is used to help users drink longer, feel more confident in social gatherings and to increase sexual potency.

 For some, it also starts in the working world where to stay awake longer, maintain alertness and be more creative, one resorts to cocaine.

 However, for whatever reason cocaine addiction starts, it always ends the same way – with health & relationship problems, isolation, mood swings and severe financial consequences that require treatment.

-Although cocaine addiction may start in the brain, there are a number of factors which make someone more likely to become a cocaine addict.
-Research suggests that it is most likely that a mixture of genetic, environmental and psychological work together to lead to addiction.
+There are several factors which make someone more likely to become a cocaine addict.
+Research suggests that it is most likely that a mixture of genetic, environmental, and psychological influences work together to lead to addiction.

 Over the last few decades, a large body of research has built up supporting the idea that certain inherited genetic traits can greatly increase the chances of becoming an addict.
 Scientists believe that genetics make up 50% of the risk of developing an addiction.
 How this works is complex, as there is no one specific gene which is responsible for addiction, but rather a series of genetic variations that make some individuals more vulnerable to addiction than others.

 Individuals who have come from unstable home environments are believed to be at a higher risk of addiction than those with a stable family background.
 This is especially true if someone has grown up around drug abuse, as they are more likely to grow up believing these activities are normal, or even harmless.
 These influences don’t have to come only from the family – friends, colleagues or partners can also encourage a person towards cocaine abuse.